-I love the tastes of fall and no matter what time of the year it is they bring me peace and make me feel homely.
+I love the flavors of fall.
+No matter what time of the year it is they bring me peace and make me feel homely.

 Even if you don’t feel the same way, I’m sure you’d love to try out this homemade Pumpkin Spice Frappuccino.

-Its recipe is easy-to-follow so if you prefer having your frozen drink at home instead of going to Starbucks, you will appreciate what I’m about to share.
+Its recipe is easy-to-follow so if you prefer having your frozen drink at home instead of going to Starbucks, you will probably like what I’m about to share.
 Here’s the Pumpkin Spice Frappuccino that I’m going to teach you how to make:

 It tastes so good.
 For those who are interested – if you don’t add any whipped cream on top, a serving contains 290 calories.

 If you prefer your pumpkin pie Frappuccino with this fluffy white topping, you will consume around 330 calories.

 Still, the DIY version has fewer calories than those 450 calories in a grande (16 oz) Pumpkin Spice Frappuccino at Starbucks.